spacelift-io/user-documentation/docs/vendors/terraform/module-registry.md

 ![](<../../assets/screenshots/image (1).png>)

 !!! info
-    Stacks that use private modules need access to the Space the modules reside in, which can be achieved via [space inheritance](../../concepts/spaces/access-control.md#inheritance) or module [space sharing](#space-sharing).
+    Stacks that use private modules need access to the Space the modules reside in, which can be achieved via [space inheritance](../../concepts/spaces/access-control.md#inheritance) or module [space availability](#space-availability).

-### Sharing modules
+### Module availability

-#### Space sharing
+#### Space availability

-Modules can be shared with specific spaces within your account, giving you fine-grained control over which teams can discover and use your modules.
-When you share a module with a space, any stack in that space can reference it in their Terraform configurations.
+Modules can be made available to specific spaces within your account, giving you fine-grained control over which teams can discover and use your modules.
+When you make a module available to a space, any stack in that space can reference it in their Terraform configurations.

-When you share a module with a space, all child spaces with [inheritance enabled](../../concepts/spaces/access-control.md#inheritance) will also be able to access the module.
+When you make a module available to a space, all child spaces with [inheritance enabled](../../concepts/spaces/access-control.md#inheritance) will also be able to access the module.

-To share a module with other spaces, select the target spaces in the sharing section under **Module settings > Availability**
+To make a module available to other spaces, select the target spaces in the availability section under **Module settings > Availability**

 ![](../../assets/screenshots/terraform/modules/module_sharing.png)